New & Used Cadillac Escalade: In Depth

-The Cadillac Escalade is one of the biggest SUVs around.
-Compared to previous years, the Escalade is more refined, and it competes with the Mercedes-Benz GL-Class, Yukon Denali, Lincoln Navigator, and the Infiniti QX80.
+The Cadillac Escalade is one of the largest SUVs on the market.
+Compared to earlier years, the Escalade is more refined, and it competes with the Mercedes-Benz GL-CLass, Yukon Denali, Lincoln Navigator, and the Infiniti QX80.

 The Escalade lost the first round of the American luxury SUV battle to the Navigator, when it launched in 1999--a year after Lincoln's big SUV.
 It felt more half-baked, too--it was a scant cosmetic makeover of the then-new GMC Yukon Denali, with a re-molded front end that didn't look GMC--nor Cadillac, for that matter.
 A 255-horsepower V-8 teamed up with a four-speed automatic and standard four-wheel drive.
 GM sold this Escalade only for the 1999 and 2000 model years.
 Leather trim, an upmarket stereo and badges separated this version from its cousins.

 The Escalade took a pass on the 2001 model year entirely, and devoted itself to a 2002 makeover.
 The plan worked, as it emerged with three body styles, a far better-knit kit of Cadillac styling cues, and a swank interior with a new third-row seat.
 Rear-wheel-drive versions came in 2002 as well, joining the logical but curious Escalade EXT--essentially, maybe the world's only four-door SUV with a pickup bed and a midgate for cargo flexibility.